ingconti/JAVAPropertyListeners/README.md

 # JAVAPropertyListeners

-samle project to show mininalist use of listeners.
+sample project to show minimalist use of listeners.